branchseer/DeskGap/website/docs/devtools.md

 3. Click **Select...** and choose **Debug there code types:** -> **Script**

-4. Find and select the process of your DeskGap application in **Avaliable Pocesses**;
+4. Find and select the process of your DeskGap application in **Available Pocesses**;

 5. Click **Attach**.
 The **DOM Explorer** and **JavaSript Console** should now show up.
 If not, open them in **Debug** -> **Windows**.